 5. Create your Secrets

-You need two Secrets to enable your Kubernetes Engine application to access the data in your Cloud SQL instance:
+You need two Secrets to enable your GKE application to access the data in your Cloud SQL instance:

 cloudsql-instance-credentialsSecret contains the service account.

-cloudsql-db-credentialsSecret provides the proxy user account and password.
+cloudsql-db-credentialsSecret provides the database` user account and password.

 To create these Secrets: